SHOCEO® Reading for Success: Five (5) Minutes.

-Kathryn Brooks, She’s Her Own CEO®: Trae, please share with us your “behind-the-scenes”.
-What are the personal and professional experiences that have made you into the fabulous and successful CEO that you are today?
+Kathryn Brooks, She’s Her Own CEO®: Hi Marianna, it is such an honor to hear about your career achievements and perspectives.
+What are the educational and career experiences that have made you into the fabulous and successful CEO that you are today?

 Kathryn Brooks, She’s Her Own CEO®: Being the CEO of your world can take many forms (for example, volunteering in your community, holding a formal corporate position, engaging in creative pursuits, or being a reliable mom/sister/daughter).
 In your opinion, what is the best way to achieve success and to become the boss of your world?

-Kathryn Brooks, She’s Her Own CEO®: Any additional advice you can share with motivated ladies who have high aspirations?
+Kathryn Brooks, She’s Her Own CEO®: Any additional advice you can share with motivated, aspirational ladies?